Volume 9, Issue 2 (In Press 2022) J. Res. Orthop. Sci. 2022, 9(2): 0-0 | Back to browse issues page

 URL: http://jros.iums.ac.ir/article-1-2193-en.html

-1- Department of Orthopaedics surgery, Government Multispecialty Hospital, Chandigarh, India.
+1- Department of Orthopaedics Surgery, Government Multispecialty Hospital, Chandigarh, India.

 2- Department of Orthopaedics, BARC Hospital, Chembur, Mumbai, India.

-3- ICMR, National Institute for Research in Reproductive and Child Health, Mumbai, India.
+4- ICMR-National Institute for Research in Reproductive and Child Health, Mumbai, India.

-Abstract: (141 Views)
+Abstract: (703 Views)

-Background: Femoral neck fractures are a common and difficult injury, especially in the elderly.
-The duration between the fracture and the surgery, as well as the quality of the reduction and fixation, all influences the outcome.
-The goal of this study was to evaluate outcomes of cannulated cancellous screw fixation for femur neck fracture and to compare them with similar studies that used the same technique.
+Background: Femoral neck fracture is a common and difficult injury, especially in the elderly.
+The duration between the fracture and the surgery, as well as the quality of the reduction and fixation, all affect the outcome.

 Type of Study: Research Article | Subject: Trauma